NathanResendeP/CopyADGroup/README.md

 ---

 ## 📁 Project Structure
+You need to creat the following structure:
 ```
 CopyADGroups/
 ├── logo/
-│ └── (Image used in the interface)
+│ └── (Image used in the interface and the icon (.ico) for the shortcut)
 ├── logs/
-│ └── (Generated automatically when running the application)
+│ └── (Logs files  are generated automatically when running the application)
 ├── script/
 │ └── CopyADGroup.ps1 # Main application script
 ├── utils/